Brain Fog and Cognitive Dysfunction in Lyme Disease

 Routine MRI scans are not designed to detect subtle changes in brain metabolism or connectivity.
 Advanced imaging studies have demonstrated objective abnormalities in affected patients.

-Can children outgrow Lyme-related brain fog?
+Can children outgrow Lyme-related cognitive dysfunction?

 In many cases, children experience significant improvement as inflammation resolves and cognitive systems recover.
 Early recognition and support can reduce academic and emotional impact.